3sarojbhattarai/3sarojbhattarai/README.md

-### Hi there, My name is Saroj Bhattarai and I am a Software Engineer at Cloudchomp Inc.
+### Hi there, I am Saroj Bhattarai and currently working as a Backend Engineer at Resimator Oy.
 - 🔭 I’m currently working on Python /Flask / Postgres / AWS Services.
+- 🌱 I’m currently learning Javascript and React framework.

 <!--